MedSolut AG

 Why are water treatment systems needed in the laboratory?

 Water treatment in the laboratory is of great importance in many areas.
 Discover innovative, high-quality solutions for water treatment in the laboratory in the MedSolut portfolio.
-Feel free to contact us if you have any technical questions and would like more information.
+Please contact us if you have any technical questions or would like more information.

 Sterile laboratory water

-Wherever cell cultures are used in laboratories, clinics and other facilities, sterile laboratory water should be used.
+Wherever laboratories, clinics and other facilities work with cell cultures, sterile laboratory water should be used.
 Sterile laboratory water is also an essential companion in areas where yeasts or other microbiological applications are handled.
-Order your laboratory water treatment products directly from MedSolut.com, such as functional membrane filters with hollow fibre technology.
+Order your laboratory water treatment products directly from MedSolut.com, such as functional membrane filters with hollow fiber technology.

 Bacteria-free water in the analytical laboratory

-Whether in the production of pharmaceuticals, in analytical laboratories or in biotechnology, so-called endotoxin-free water is used everywhere.
-Endotoxins are the decay products of bacteria.
-They can make people ill, trigger allergic reactions or even alter the measurement results in the laboratory.
-Systems and solutions for water treatment, for example with special microfilters, keep bacteria at bay and thus ensure reliable protection.
+Whether in the production of pharmaceuticals, in analytical laboratories or in biotechnology - so-called endotoxin-free water is used everywhere.
+Endotoxins are the decomposition products of bacteria.
+They can make people ill, trigger allergic reactions or even change the measurement results in the laboratory.
+Systems and solutions for treating water, for example with special microfilters, retain bacteria and thus ensure reliable protection.

 For pure water without germs

 In the field of biotechnology as well as in chemical and medical areas, systems for ultra-pure water treatment are indispensable.
-When water is stored for a longer period of time, microbial colonisation or biofilm usually occurs.
+When water is stored over a long period of time, microbial colonization or biofilm usually occurs.
 These are particularly measurable in pipe systems, outlets and tanks.
-To eliminate such germ reservoirs, individual solutions for water treatment are required.
+Individual water treatment solutions are required to eliminate such germ reservoirs.
 We will show you the most efficient ideas and possibilities.

-We have the right solutions for laboratory water treatment for every need and every requirement.
-Whether you are looking for decalcification systems or pure or ultrapure water systems, we will be happy to help you put together your new portfolio.
-Discover our high-quality offers:
+We have the right laboratory water treatment solutions for every need and every requirement.
+Whether descaling systems or pure or ultrapure water systems - we will be happy to help you put together your new portfolio.
+Discover our high-quality products:

-MedSolut.co offers top quality descaling and double dehydration systems.
-The sustainable performance and excellent user comfort that a decalcification system offers you in your laboratory and institute work are consistently convincing.
+At MedSolut.co, you can obtain top-quality descaling and double softening systems.
+The sustainable performance and excellent user convenience that a descaling system offers you in your laboratory and institute work are consistently convincing.
 We will be happy to take the time to advise you individually and in detail.

 Pure and ultrapure water systems

-At MedSolut.com you will find the optimal ultrapure water system, which is of fundamental importance with regard to bacteriological or medical sample preparation.
-MedSolut.com also has suitable pure water systems for the preparation of tissue and cell cultures as well as for the production of ointments and reagents.
+At MedSolut.com you will find the optimum ultrapure water system which is of fundamental importance for bacteriological or medical sample preparation.
+MedSolut.com also has suitable ultrapure water systems for the preparation of tissue and cell cultures as well as for the production of ointments and reagents.
 The sustainable performance and easy handling will convince you!
-All organic substances are eliminated from the water and anions and cations are removed.
+All organic substances are eliminated from the water and anions and cations are separated out.

-The functional systems for laboratory water treatment are excellently thought out and provide valuable assistance in a wide variety of areas.
-We will be pleased to show you the proven methods for water treatment in the laboratory:
+The functional water treatment systems are extremely well thought-out and provide valuable assistance for a wide range of applications.
+We will be happy to show you the proven methods for water treatment in the laboratory:

 Reverse osmosis

-Reverse osmosis allows you to generate drinking water that is almost 100 per cent pure.
+Reverse osmosis allows you to produce drinking water that is almost 100 percent pure.
 All pollutants such as pesticides, hormones, bacteria, nitrates, germs and much more are removed.
-The raw water is pressed against a synthetic, semipermeable membrane.
+The raw water is pressed against a synthetic, semi-permeable membrane.
 Water passes through, but the substances it contains do not.
-By exerting pressure, the salt content of the remaining concentrate rises and the osmotic pressure increases.
-In the course of this, impurities are flushed away and only clean water arrives on the other side of the membrane.
+By exerting pressure, the salt content of the remaining concentrate increases and the osmotic pressure rises.
+As a result, impurities are flushed away and only clean water reaches the other side of the membrane.

 Distillation

-The term distillation comes from Latin and means to trickle down (from distillare).
-The distillation process is a thermal separation process used to separate liquid mixtures from each other.
-When water is distilled, it is brought to boiling point.
-The resulting steam is collected in a condenser.
+The term distillation comes from Latin and means "to trickle down" (from "destillare").
+The distillation process is a thermal separation process used to separate liquid mixtures from one another.
+When water is distilled, it is brought to the boil.
+The resulting vapor is collected in a condenser.
 This condensate is the purified water, which is free of minerals, salts and other substances as a result of the thermal treatment.

 Ion exchange

-Ion exchangers are systems for water treatment in the laboratory, the inside of which is filled with resin beads.
+Ion exchangers are systems for water treatment in the laboratory whose interior is equipped with resin beads.
 These eliminate iron, manganese, calcium and magnesium ions, which are then replaced by sodium ions.
 Ion exchangers are only operated with a pump and are particularly energy-saving.

 UV filtration

-In UV filtration, bacteria, germs and other harmful substances are destroyed by UV light.
-These UV lamps are installed in the consumption pipes and purification takes place as soon as the substances contained in the water pass through them.
+UV filtration uses UV light to kill bacteria, germs and other harmful substances.
+The UV lamps in question are installed in the consumer pipes and cleaning takes place as soon as the substances contained in the water pass through them.

 Classification of pure and ultrapure water by type

-The modern systems for water purification in the laboratory comply with the industry standards according to ASTM D11931 type 1 ISO 3696 type 1 as well as the CLSI-CLRW guideline.
+Modern laboratory water purification systems comply with industry standards in accordance with ASTM D11931 Type 1 ISO 3696 Type 1 and the CLSI-CLRW guideline.
 They therefore deliver ultra-pure water of excellent quality.
 Water can be classified into purity grades based on the content of different substances.
-Pure water has long been used not only in industry, but also increasingly in everyday life.
+Pure water is no longer only used in industry, but is also increasingly being used in everyday life.

 • Pure water is the water that you receive after water treatment in the laboratory.
 You can use it as drinking water and enjoy it without further ado.

-• Ultrapure water, on the other hand, is used for the production of medicines, for the production of injection fluids, in chemical analysis and in medical research.
+• Ultrapure water, on the other hand, is used for the production of medicines, for the manufacture of injection fluids, in chemical analysis and in medical research.

 Pure water becomes ultrapure water